One Acre Fund: Funding and recognition

-The One Acre Fund model has won grants from the Echoing Green and Skoll Foundations, and received the Financial Times/IFC award for "basic needs financing" in 2010 and 2011.
+The One Acre Fund model has won grants from the Echoing Green and Skoll Foundations and received the Financial Times/IFC award for "basic needs financing" in 2010 and 2011.

 In 2007, One Acre Fund received a $300,000 grant from the Draper Richards Foundation and a $100,000 grant from Mulago Social Investments.
 Between 2009 and 2010, One Acre Fund received $6.5 million from the Pershing Square Foundation towards its Permanent Fund, which provides the basic capital to make loans to farmers, and in 2010, One Acre Fund was recognized by the Skoll Foundation with a $750,000 grant.
 Since then, it has received grants from numerous foundations, including The MasterCard Foundation, Bill & Melinda Gates Foundation, and the Swedish Postcode Lottery.

 In 2012, journalist Roger Thurow wrote a book about a year in the lives of four One Acre Fund farmers in Kenya entitled The Last Hunger Season: A Year in an African Farm Community on the Brink of Change.
 In 2015, The Guardian published an article titled "Kenya's Small-Scale Farmers Borrow Seeds To Grow Potential" that takes a closer look at their field operations.
 Later that year, David Bornstein of The New York Times wrote an article titled "Energizing the Green Revolution in Africa" that profiles the organization and its work with smallholder farmers in East Africa.

 In 2016, One Acre Fund won a $15m grant from the Global Innovation Fund.
-In 2018, One Acre accepted a donation of 700,000 € by the new Monsanto owner Bayer to support improved poultry products and digital technologies.
+In 2018, One Acre accepted a donation of 700,000 € from the new Monsanto owner, Bayer, to support improved poultry products and digital technologies.
 In 2022, One Acre Fund was the New York Times Holiday Impact Grand Prize Winner, and in 2023, the organization was awarded the Hilton Humanitarian Prize, the world’s largest annual humanitarian award presented to nonprofit organizations judged to have made extraordinary contributions toward alleviating human suffering.

 Statistics

 In 2022, One Acre Fund served more than 4 million farm families, including 1.5 million in the full-service program and 2.4 million via targeted interventions like agroforestry.
-Loan repayment rates amongst full-service program clients was 96%.
+Loan repayment rates amongst full-service program clients were 96%.

 Response to maize disease

 After the spread of maize lethal necrosis (a maize disease) across western Kenya in 2013, One Acre Fund recommended farmers abandon maize for millet and sorghum.
-Initially, this recommendation was met with some amount of criticism from farmers in the program who expressed their initial shock and displeasure as Ugali, a maize-based food, is a staple in the Kenyan diet.
+Initially, this recommendation was met with some amount of criticism from farmers in the program who expressed their initial shock and displeasure as ugali, a maize-based food, is a staple in the Kenyan diet.

-However, those farmers that stayed with the program found success as highlighted in an interview later that same year with the website Humanosphere.
+However, those farmers who stayed with the program found success, as highlighted in an interview later that same year with the website Humanosphere.
 "Unlike maize, the price for millet is relatively consistent throughout the year," said the farmers. "...To optimize profit, maize has to be stored for months until peak prices are reached.
 When a financial emergency emerges, farmers lose out when they have to sell too early.
 With millet, the problem is erased."